AndyMc3000/ci-ms3-pool-club/README.md

 This site was developed by firstly setting up a GitHub repository to store the website files.
 GitHub is a free online code hosting platform for websites or web applications, which enables version control and collaboration during the development of a project.
 A repository on GitHub containes all of a project's files and each file's revision history.
 You can learn more about GitHub and repositories here: [Click here to go to GitHub](https://docs.github.com/en/free-pro-team@latest/github)

 I then used the online GitPod Integrated Development Environment (or GitPod IDE) to write the code for the website.
-Once I was happy with a section of code I commited or saved those to a staging area.
-Then on a regular basis I commited changes to the working version of the website on GitPod.
-These commits included a short description of what the changes were.
+Once I was happy with a section of new code I commited or saved that to a staging area.
+Then, on a regular basis, I commited changes to the working version of the website on GitPod.
+These commits included a short description of what the changes do.
 I would then 'push' those changes from the GitPod IDE to my GitHub repository where the master set of files was updated.
 You can learn more about GitPod here: [Click here to go to GitPod](https://docs.github.com/en/free-pro-team@latest/github)

 Early on in the development process I also deployed the website to a live web address using Heroku.
-GitHub pages is a free static-site hosting service.
-It takes HTML, CSS, and JavaScript files directly from a GitHub repository and publishes a website with them.
-Once setup, any changes I made on my GitPod IDE (and which were subsequently 'pushed' to my GitHub repository, were automatically oushed to my Heroku app.
-The published GitHub Pages website can be seen here: [UPDATE ME](https://andymc3000.github.io/ci-ms2-party-chef/)
+Heroku is a container-based cloud Platform as a Service (PaaS).
+Developers use Heroku to deploy, manage, and scale modern apps.
+The Heroku platform is elegant, flexible, and easy to use, offering developers an easy path to getting their apps to market.
+Once setup, any changes I made on my GitPod IDE (and which were subsequently 'pushed' to my GitHub repository), were automatically pushed to my Heroku app.

+The CPC site uses the Flask Python framework, a MongoDB database, a GitHub repository (including a main Python application file), and the Heroku platform.
+I had to ensure that all these components worked in sync in order to deploy the site successfully.

-Here are the steps I took to deploy the website on GitHub Pages;
+Here are the steps I took to deploy the website on Heroku;

+**** Create a MongoDB Database ****

+1. Create free account
+1. Created new DB on MongoDB, and
+1. added there collections - league, users, matches.
+1. Steps...

+**** Install Flask & add additional files ****

+1. Withiin The GitPod IDE terminal window Installed Flask
+1. added app.py and env.py files
+1. Added environment variable to app.py,
+1. imported Flask and tested Flask app is working by outputting Hello World to GitPod preview browser.
+1. Add requirements.txt
+1. Add Procfile for Heroku

+**** Create app on Heroku ****

+1. Created App on Heroku - added config vars, and enabled automatic deploys from my GitHub repository (the Master branch).
+Tested and got Hello World! as expected.

+**** Final Steps ****

-1. Login to GitHub.
+1. Connected app to Mongodb
-1. Select 'Your Repositores' by selecting the dropdown button on the your account icon at the top right-hand corner of the screen.
-1. When you get to the Your Repositories page, select the project you want to deploy.
-1. When in the individual repository page, click on the Settings icon from the lists of options above the repository file list (settings can be seen listed on the far-right of this list).
-1. Once in the settings page, scroll down the GitHub Pages section near the bottom of the page.
-1. Under the Source section, select the branch of the project you want to deploy from the first dropdown box (normally the master branch).
-1. Also under the Source section choose the folder of the files you wnat to deploy (normally '/root').
-1. Once you have made your selection, click Save.
-This will deploy your site to a unique URL.
-Once the site has been deployed, green text with a tcick mark will appear above the Source secion to notify you that deployment has been successful, and will also show you the URL for the website.
+1. Added flask_pymongo, bson.objectid
+1. Tested connection by adding route and
+2. code to add template for player_home.html, and which found the collection user and returned it to the page.
+Worked as expected.

-I deployed the website early on in the developmnt process, as it useful to be able to examine the website on various physical devices in its live state.
-Also, while the GitPod IDE has the ability to show a preview of changes to a project, sometimes that does not pick up or display issues which would appear on a live site.
-For example, when I deployed my website on GitHub Pages initially, I found that it was not reading my CSS file, so no styling was appearing on the site.
-Yet the Preview tab in GitPod was reading the CSS file correctly.
-I found that a typo relating to the CSS file source address in my page headers caused the issue for the deployed site, while GitPod Preview did not pick it up.
-By having the deployed site up and running, I was able to address and correct the bug early in the development process.
+I deployed the website early on in the development process, as it useful to be able to examine the website on various physical devices in its live state.
+Also, while the GitPod IDE has the ability to show a preview of real-time changes to a project, sometimes that does not pick up or display issues which would appear on the live site.
+By having the deployed site up and running during development, I was able to address and correct any bugs early in the development process.

-The working version of the Party Chef website deployed on GitHub Pages can be seen here: [Click here to view deployed website](https://andymc3000.github.io/ci-ms2-party-chef/)
+The live version of the CPC website deployed via Heroku can be seen here: [UPDATE ME!](https://andymc3000.github.io/ci-ms2-party-chef/)

 #### [Back To Top ^ ](#top-of-page) ####